berteotti/best-fees/README.md

 - Increased potential for both gains and losses.
 - A need for more careful risk management strategies.

-Volatility can harm LPs with impermenant loss.
+Volatility can harm LPs with impermanent loss.

+By taking that into account we can make fees better.

 ## **Impact**

-There is a need for incentives in high volatiliy times, by making fees dynamic based on volatility we increase fees on high volatity times making pools more attractive to LPs.
+There is a need for incentives in high volatiliy times, by making fees dynamic based on volatility we increase fees on high volatility times making pools more attractive to LPs.

 ## **Integrations**